Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Theoretical Analysis

-Next, we show that the hybrid loss can also be expanded into a reward-weighted diffusion loss for reinforcement learning. \OptimalPolicy* \begin{proof} To prove that we can sample from the optimal policy in Eq.~\ref{eq:closedform}, we only need to show that the reward-weighted objective in Eq.~\ref{eq:awr_hybrid} is equivalent to the corresponding score matching objective of the optimal policy distribution.
+\begin{proof} Here we consider the velocity of future trajectory as action $a = \tau^\mathbf{v}_0$.
+To prove that we can sample from the optimal policy in Eq.~\ref{eq:closedform}, we only need to show that the reward-weighted objective in Eq.~\ref{eq:awr_hybrid} is equivalent to the corresponding score matching objective of the optimal policy distribution.
 For simplicity, we omit the state condition in the derivation.